DevMountain/react-assessment/README.md

 ### Summary

 In this assessment, we will use the repository you made in assessment two and modify the logic.

+You will find the API documation in the first section of this document.

 ### Functionality